leonlogli/moviehood/README.md

 - Browse, filter and search for millions of movies (using TMDB API);
 - View movie details, cast and official trailer;
 - Keep track of your favourite movies
+- Infinite srcoll base on the optimized IntersectionObserver api

 [Live Demo](https://moviehood-tv.web.app/)